AmedDavid/expense-tracker/README.md

 ## Overview

-Expense Tracker is a React-based web application built as part of a Phase 2 code challenge to demonstrate proficiency in React, state management, component-based architecture, and UI/UX design.
-The app allows users to manage their expenses by adding, viewing, searching, sorting, and deleting expense records.
-It is styled with Tailwind CSS to match a provided design mockup and deployed on Vercel for accessibility.
+This is my Expense Tracker project for the Phase 2 code challenge.
+I built this app using React and Tailwind CSS, and I tried to make it as user-friendly and visually appealing as possible.
+The app lets you manage your expenses by adding, searching, sorting, and deleting them.
+I also added a cool dark/light mode toggle feature with a fun animation to make the app stand out!

 ---

 ## Features

-- **View Expenses**: Displays a table of all expenses with columns for Description, Category, Amount, and Date.
+- **View Expenses** - Displays a table of all expenses with columns for Description, Category, Amount, and Date.
-- **Add Expenses**: Users can fill out a form to add new expenses, which are immediately reflected in the table without a page refresh.
+- **Add Expenses** - Users can fill out a form to add new expenses, which are immediately reflected in the table without a page refresh.
-- **Search Functionality**: A search bar filters expenses by description or category in real-time.
+- **Search Functionality** - A search bar filters expenses by description or category in real-time.
-- **Sort Expenses**: Users can sort the table alphabetically by clicking on the "Description" or "Category" headers (advanced deliverable).
+- **Sort Expenses** - Users can sort the table alphabetically by clicking on the "Description" or "Category" headers (advanced deliverable).
-- **Delete Expenses**: Each expense row includes a "Delete" button to remove it from the table (advanced deliverable).
+- **Delete Expenses** - Each expense row includes a "Delete" button to remove it from the table (advanced deliverable).
-- **Responsive UI/UX**: Styled with Tailwind CSS to match the provided mockup, ensuring a clean, user-friendly, and responsive design.
+- **Responsive UI/UX** - Styled with Tailwind CSS to match the provided mockup, ensuring a clean, user-friendly, and responsive design.
-- **Deployment**: Hosted on Vercel for easy access and sharing.
+- **Deployment** - Hosted on Vercel for easy access and sharing.

 ---

 ## Tech Stack

-- **Frontend Framework**: React (using Vite as the build tool)
+- **Frontend Framework** - React (using Vite as the build tool)
-- **Styling**: Tailwind CSS (version 3) with PostCSS and Autoprefixer
+- **Styling** - Tailwind CSS (version 3) with PostCSS and Autoprefixer
-- **State Management**: React's `useState` hook
+- **State Management** - React's `useState` hook
-- **Deployment**: Vercel
+- **Deployment** - Vercel
-- **Version Control**: Git and GitHub
+- **Version Control** - Git and GitHub

 ---